cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 The easiest installation of Python is to use the installation from
 <https://www.python.org/downloads>.
 Please, visit the page and follow the
 instructions to install the python `.pkg` file.
-After this install, you have python3 available from the command-line.
+After this install, you have python3 available from the command line.

 ### Python 3.9 on macOS via Homebrew